-now that $\bar e_{ij}=e_{ji}$ and $e_{ij}\circ e_{jk}=e_{ik}$. \end{enumerate} \end{enumerate} We have now proved $\Phi$ is an algebra isomorphism.
-Just as in Theorem \hyperref[unitary]{D}, the fact that $\Phi$ is in addition an isomorphism of based rings is again easy to check, and we omit the details. \end{proof}
+because $\bar e_{ij}=e_{ji}$ and $e_{ij}\circ e_{jk}=e_{ik}$, therefore Equation \eqref{eq:check Phi again} holds again. \end{enumerate} \end{enumerate} We have proved that $\Phi$ is an algebra isomorphism.
+As in Theorem \ref{unitary}, the fact that $\Phi$ is in addition an isomorphism of based rings is easy to check, and we omit the details. \end{proof6.2}